 abstraction found in Unix systems.
 I’ve noted virtual file systems in

 root hierarchy with virtfs.
-The /dev
+The /dev, using devfs, is the the

 offers a snapshot of kernel and userspace processes instantaneous state.